 Create a configuration file

-Create ~/.config/ambient-driver/config.yaml with the following content:
+Create ~/.config/ambient/config.yaml with the following content:

 tmpdir: /scratch/tmp